zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec07.md

     7. Add the name server IP to the *Signed Response* set and go to next name server IP if the answer section contains the following DNS records:
         * At least one DNSKEY record.
-        * At least one RRSIG record covering the DNSKEY RRset (verification not done in this test case).
+        * At least one RRSIG record [covering] the DNSKEY RRset.
     8. Else add the name server IP to the *No DNSKEY* set and go to next name server IP.